-This will save you so much money as well as time.
+This will save them so much money as well as time.

-If you are currently in college and thinking about switching majors or transferring schools, think about it very carefully and don’t make the change lightly.
+If your child is currently in college and thinking about switching majors or transferring schools, think very carefully and don’t make the change lightly.

-Put some effort into your research and figure out how much you would lose before you make the switch.
+Putting some effort into their research to figure out how much money they would lose before they make the switch.

-Only do so if it’s something you know you will stick with once you make the change.
+Only do so if it’s something they know they will stick with once they make the change.